 - Attach the remittance attachment to the Payment Request, using the Remittance Attachment type.

-- Check the Attachment with Paper Check checkbox, located in the Payment Information tab.
+- Check the Attachment with Paper Check checkbox, located in the Payment Information section.

-- Select the Scanned and attached to Kuali radio button.
+- Select the Scanned and attached to Kuali button.

 Note: Payments with remittance attachments cannot be paid via ACH/EFT.

 If there is a legitimate reason that the remittance attachment cannot be scanned, follow these steps:

 - Check the Attachment with Paper Check checkbox.

 - Select the Hardcopies mailed to Central AP button.